drkiettran/hadoop/readme.md

 6. Shutdown `hadoop-master` VM
 7. Clone (`full`) this VM for `hadoop-slave-1` and `hadoop-slave-2`
 8. Run `hadoop-slave-1` and `hadoop-slave-2`
-9. Run `ifconfig` to find their IP addresses.
+9. Run `ip a` to find their IP addresses.
 10. Edit `/etc/hosts` file and update the host names and IP addresses accordingly.
 11. Shutdown the VMs